priddy/ssh/DARIAH-RA/DARIAH-RA-Hosting.md

 ####Data Hosting Roles
 -	**Data Hosting Subsystem (passive role):** the community component representing the data hosting community as a whole.
 -	**Data Owner (active role):** a person or organisation that owns, or is responsible for, the data and determines the conditions for deposit/access with the Data Manager.
--	**Data Manager (active role):** a role which is responsible for ensuring the quality of the research data during its ingest and management.
+-	**Data Manager (active role):** an agent which is responsible for ensuring the quality of the research data during its ingest and management.
--	**Preservation Manager (active role):** a role that is responsible for generating data products, and entering/registering them in the data administration service.
+-	**Preservation Manager (active role):** an agent that is responsible for generating data products, and entering/registering them in the data administration service.
 -	**Data Administration System (passive role):** A system that is responsible for registering the data products for management purposes.

 ####Data Hosting Behaviour